cleverplatypus/tiny-form-validation/README.md

 ### `rule.tests[].stopOnSuccess, rule.tests[].stopOnFailure`
 Determines whether the workflow should stop after a test failure/success.
 The value, if specified, must be either:
 - `'tests'`: will skip the following tests, if any
-- `'rules'`: will stop evaluating the current rule
+- `'fields'`: will stop evaluating the current rule

-The library exports a `STOP_OPTION` object enumerating `TESTS` and `RULES` constants for this purpose.
+The library exports a `STOP_OPTION` object enumerating `TESTS` and `FIELDS` constants for this purpose.